Local connectedness of boundaries for relatively hyperbolic groups: Relatively hyperbolic groups and their splittings

-A \emph{$32$--action} is an action that is proper on $\Theta^3(M)$ (\emph{i.e.}, a convergence group) and also cocompact on $\Theta^2(M)$.
-A \emph{$32$--action of a group pair} $(\Gamma,\mathbb{P})$ is a $32$--action of $\Gamma$ such that the elements of $\mathbb{P}$ are representatives of the conjugacy classes of maximal parabolic subgroups.
-We note that this definition is substantially stronger than the property that $\Gamma$ acts relative to $\mathbb{P}$. \end{definition}
+A convergence group action of a group pair $(\Gamma,\mathbb{P})$ on a compact Hausdorff space $M$ is \emph{relatively hyperbolic} if the elements of $\mathbb{P}$ are representatives of the conjugacy classes of maximal parabolic subgroups and the action of $\Gamma$ on $\Theta^2(M)$ is cocompact.
+(In the elementary case, $\Theta^2(M)$ has at most one point, so every action on it is considered to be cocompact.) \end{definition}

-\begin{definition}[Bowditch boundary] Suppose $(\Gamma,\mathbb{P})$ is relatively hyperbolic and $K$ is a $(\Gamma,\mathbb{P})$--graph.
-Using a variation of a construction due to Bowditch, Gerasimov constructs a compact Hausdorff space $M = M(K)$ on which $\Gamma$ acts by homeomorphisms relative to $\mathbb{P}$ \cite{Bowditch12_RelHyp,Gerasimov12}.
-If $\Gamma$ is elementary, then $M$ contains exactly zero, one, or two points depending on whether $(\Gamma,\mathbb{P})$ is finite, parabolic, or loxodromic.
-In the loxodromic case, $\mathbb{P}$ is empty and $M$ is $\Gamma$--equivariantly equivalent to the two-point set of ends of $\Gamma$.
-When $\Gamma$ is nonelementary, $M$ is infinite and the action of $\Gamma$ on $M$ is a $32$--action of the pair $(\Gamma,\mathbb{P})$.